 These are apparently cast steel parts.
 The locks will only be evoked, and, for the moment, I skip the semi-trailer gripping arms, too complex parts.
 Some spreaders were not equipped anyway.

-And, for the fist time, a container can take off…
+And, for the first time, a container can take off…

 Here is a comparison with the first photo of this article.
-At least in general proportions, all seems coherent.
+At least in general proportions, all seems coherent (even the shadows!).

 To be continued…